-IE 598 Machine Learning in Fin Lab (2 hours): Machine learning is an increasingly important tool in every financial engineer’s toolbox.
+IE 598 Machine Learning in Finance lab (first half of Fall semester - 2 hours): Machine learning is an increasingly important tool in every financial engineer’s toolbox.
 Machine Learning includes the design and the study of algorithms that can learn from experience, improve their performance and make predictions.
 In this introductory course students will explore the main concepts behind several different machine learning algorithms and gain practical experience implementing them using Python and several of the most frequently used packages; pandas, NumPy, scikit-learn, etc..
 Students will also learn how to construct and interpret their own machine learning models in Python.

 IE 522 Statistical Methods in Finance (4 hours): Methods of statistical modeling of signals and systems with an emphasis on finance applications.
 Review of linear algebra, probability theory, and spectral analysis.
 Linear Time Invariant (LTI) models, ARX models, Least-squares methods, Maximum likelihood methods, non-parametric and frequency-domain methods, convergence, consistency and identifiability of linear models and asymptotic distribution of parameter estimates, and techniques of model validation.
 Principal Component Analysis (PCA) for dimension reduction, ARCH and GARCH processes and their related models, implementation/application and case-studies of Recursive Identification, and Monte Carlo Simulation.